top of page

 • Wheezing

-Your team members should also understand the importance of reporting these symptoms if they occur.
-A clear system should be in place for who they report these symptoms to.
+Your team members should understand the importance of reporting these symptoms if they occur, and a clear system should be in place for who they report these symptoms to.

 bottom of page